Maxwell Ayrton: Career

 Ayrton's most notable public building from his years with Simpson was the old Wembley Stadium, a simple structure in reinforced concrete which they designed together, built between 1921 and 1923 for the British Empire Exhibition at Wembley Park of 1924 to 1925.
 It had echoes of the Olympic stadium of 1908 at White City.
 Simpson received a knighthood for their Exhibition work, while as a result of it Ayrton came into an association with the project's civil engineer, Owen Williams, and this led to their working together on the design of Williams's bridges in Scotland.

 In 1928 Ayrton's partnership with Simpson was dissolved.
 Although by then over seventy, Simpson continued his practice, taking into partnership Frank W. Knight and Henley Cornford, while Ayrton returned to private practice.
 His work was also part of the painting event in the art competition at the 1928 Summer Olympics.

 Ayrton's National Institute for Medical Research at Mill Hill, London, is an imposing copper-roofed building.
 Although construction began in 1937, it was delayed by the Second World War, and the opening ceremony in the presence of King George VI and Queen Elizabeth did not take place until 5 May 1950.

 Ayrton was still in practice when he died in 1960 at the age of eighty-five.
 The Journal of the Royal Institute of British Architects reported that "Mr R. Courtenay Theobald, following the death of his partner Mr Maxwell Ayrton in February 1960, will practise under his own name from 9 Church Row, Hampstead, London NW3 and 21A Heath Street, NW3."

-Family
+Personal life

 Maxwell's son, Tony Ayrton (1909–1943), followed the vocation of his uncle rather than his father and became an artist, before serving as a distinguished camouflage-officer in World War Two, but died on active service in 1943.
 Maxwell's granddaughter, Tessa Beaver (1932–2018), also became an artist; she was the daughter of Maxwell's daughter, Virginia, and of Courtenay Theobald, his last practice partner as well as his son-in-law.

+Legacy

+Ayrton House, a housing development on the site of the National Institute for Medical Research, is named after Maxwell Ayrton.